 All University employees are required to attend Fire Safety and Evacuation training upon initial employment and annually thereafter.
 Students shall receive fire safety and evacuation information during orientation.
 Students living in University dormitory housing shall also participate in fire drills.

 The University shall train University Police, rescue assistants, supervisors, and facility managers in identifying and assisting persons who may need assistance in an emergency and the location of designated safe areas.

 Practice will instill confidence in one’s ability to cope in an emergency while ensuring that appropriate lifesaving actions will be taken during a real emergency.
 Practice consists of walk-through procedures, announced drills, or unannounced drills.

 Fire Department Information Centers

 Every building on campus is equipped with a Fire Department Information Center (FDIC).
-The FDICcontains an emergency pre-plan which provides details regarding the physical aspects of the building, impediments to evacuation, and floor plans.
+The FDIC contains an emergency pre-plan which provides details regarding the physical aspects of the building, impediments to evacuation, and floor plans.
 Environmental Health and Safety shall also place copies of all personal emergency plans (including names, room numbers, and contact information) for those persons in that building who have submitted a Self-Identification Questionnaire.
-The FDIC shall be updated by Environmental Health and Safety as information changes.
+As the information regarding persons with disabilities is updated or changes, Environmental Health and Safety shall update the FDIC.